Holiday Traditions: Starting Traditions with Grandchildren

 Holiday books

 Buying a holiday-themed book each year is a popular tradition.
 There is as much fun in selecting one as there is in the opening!
 What’s more, these books will be read and enjoyed year after year.
 Start with a board book like Babies Love Christmas or the classic Night Before Christmas.
 We love the versions from Hollie Hobby and Mr. Boddington’s Studio, but keep going back to the classic.
-We’ve got more Christmas book ideas in this blog post, or you can find our suggestions for Hanukkah books for babies here.
+As an Amazon affiliate, we may receive a commission for purchases made through these links at no additional cost to you.
+Thank you for supporting this site.

 Holiday ornament